CHEC - Homeschool 101

 JOIN homeschool groups.

 Membership in the HSLDA (national) and the THSC (state) organizations will provide your homeschool family with legal advice & protection that your local homeschool group cannot provide.
 CHEC is one local support group, and there are others that will encourage you in your journey.
-Joining a local homeschool group helps you connect with other homeschool teachers so you can learn about what has worked for them, and what hasn’t.
+Joining local homeschool groups helps you connect with other homeschool teachers so you can learn about what has worked for them, and what hasn’t.
 Please note that CHEC is not a school or cooperative learning organization, but a community of about 100 families (at this writing) that have chosen home education.
 Once you commit to homeschooling and join CHEC, you can post questions to the CHEC Forum about learning styles, resources, cirruculum, and more.
 Some CHEC members have been homeschooling for many years, and can provide a wealth of information for those new to home education!

 BEGIN with the end in mind.